HaenselHertschEpiLab/DynaTag/README.md

-# DynaTag for efficient profiling of transcription factors in small samples and single cells
+# DynaTag profiles dynamics of transcription factor-DNA binding for low-input samples and at single-cell resolution
-This repository contains all code used to analyse and visualise the data from the DynaTag project.
+This repository contains all code used to analyse and visualise the data of the DynaTag project.

 # Code and Data Analysis